 Notes.
-Metrics calibrated against are equilibrium climate sensitivity, ECS (Section 7.5); transient climate response to cumulative CO_2 emissions, TCRE (Section 5.5); transient climate response, TCR (Section 7.5), historical GSAT change (Section 2.3); ocean heat uptake (Sections 7.2 and 2.3); effective radiative forcing, ERF (Section 7.3); carbon cycle metrics, namely airborne fractions of idealized CO_2 scenarios (taking the likely range as twice the standard deviation across the models analysed in Arora et al. (2020; see also Table 5.7, 'cross-AR6 lines of evidence' row); and GSAT projections under the concentration-driven SSP scenarios for the near term (2021-2040), mid-term (2041-2060) and long term (2081-2100) relative to 1995-2014 (Table 4.2).
-See Supplementary Material, Table 7.SM.4 for a version of this table with the absolute values rather than percentage differences.
-The columns labelled 'upper' and 'lower' indicate 5-95% ranges, except for the variables demarcated with an asterisk or double asterisk ( or ), where they denote likely ranges from 17-83%.
-Note that the TCRE assessed range () is wider than the combination of the TCR and airborne fraction to account for uncertainties related to model limitations (Table 5.7) hence it is expected that the emulators are too narrow on this particular metric and/or too wide on TCR and airborne fraction.
-For illustrative purposes, the cells are coloured as follows: white cells indicate small differences (up to ±5% for the central value and +10% for the ranges), light blue and light yellow cells indicate medium differences (up to ±5% for the central values, respectively; up to ±20% for the ranges) and darker cells indicate larger positive (blue) or negative (yellow) differences.
-Note that values are rounded after the colours are applied.
+Metrics calibrated against are equilibrium climate sensitivity, ECS (Section 7.5); transient climate response to cumulative emissions of carbon dioxide, TCRE (Chapter 5, Section 5.5); transient climate response, TCR (Section 7.5), historical GSAT change (Chapter 2, Section 2.3), ocean heat uptake (Section 7.2 and Chapter 2, Section 2.3) and effective radiative forcing, ERF (Section 7.3), carbon cycle metrics, namely airborne fractions of idealized CO2 scenarios (taking the likely range as twice the standard deviation across the models analysed in Arora et al. (2020), see also Chapter 5, Table 5.7, cross-AR6 lines of evidence row) and GSAT projections under the concentration-driven SSP scenarios for the near-term (2021-2040), mid-term (2041-2060) and long-term (2081-2100) relative to 1995-2014 (Chapter 4, Table 4.2).
+See Supplementary Table 7.SM.4 for a version of this table with the absolute values rather than percentage differences.
+The columns labelled "upper" and "lower" indicate 5% to 95% ranges, except for the variables demarcated with an asterisk or double asterisk ( or ), where they denote likely ranges from 17% to 83%.
+Note that the TCRE assessed range () is wider than the combination of the TCR and airborne fraction to account for uncertainties related to model limitations (Chapter 5, Table 5.7) hence it is expected that the emulators are too narrow on this. particular metric and/or too wide on TCR and airborne fraction.
+For illustrative purposes, the cells are coloured as follows: white cells indicate small differences (up to ±5% for the central value and +10% for the ranges), light blue and light teal cells indicate medium differences (up to +10% and -10% for light blue and light teal for central values, respectively; up to ±20% for the ranges) and darker cells indicate larger positive (blue) or negative (teal) differences

+(note that values are rounded after the colours are applied).